Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 In @reset_audio and @reset_profiles, the AdwNavigationPage can be seen in use.

 #subsection("Audio User Interface")
-For audio, ReSet intents to provide as much relevant information to the user as possible.
+For audio, ReSet intends to provide as much relevant information to the user as possible.
-The intention is to provide not only the central audio settings, but also provide adjustment for all currently open programs utilizing audio.
+The intention is to provide not only the central audio settings but also provide adjustments for all currently open programs utilizing audio.